tomjn/Shard/README.md

 Shard is an engine agnostic RTS AI framework for games.
 Currently implementing the Spring RTS Engine.
 It provides a C++ API with wrappers for a writing AI code in a lua environment.

+The best documentation is at https://shard.tomjn.com although there's some of the most prominent information below

 ## Building For The Spring Engine

 For *nix operating systems, clone into the AI directory giving a Shard folder alongside the other AIs, and build the engine as normal.
 Shard will be built along with the other AIs automatically if all is set up correctly.